The Fear of Gaining Weight

 This is a paraphrased piece from a disguised client who has given me permission to post her story.
 Her narrative speaks for the sequestered struggle of several people I have known or treated.
 Sometimes we can heal, at least a little, through telling or reading a story in which we can recognize ourselves.

 “I know it is irrational but a five-pound weight gain sends me over the edge.
 I do not think it is just the pounds, though my pants don’t fit and I can see bulges.
 I look in the mirror and I try to tell myself it isn’t there or else I am so critical and depressed that I do not want to get in the shower or be exposed to myself in any way.
 It’s like a relapse.

-The women in my family are all overweight.
+"The women in my family are all overweight.
 I was too for a while and then lost it.
 Most of it.
-Though there was a lot of “Oh, you are beautiful the way you are and blah, blah,” I never felt that.
+Though there was a lot of 'Oh, you are beautiful the way you are and blah, blah,' I never felt that.
 The world judges you.
-Even if they are saying it is ok, they are seeing distortion in the human figure.
+Even if they are saying it is okay, they are seeing distortion in the human figure.
 The lines are wrong when the weight is on.

 "I had four siblings, three of whom were insane — in jail, in a psych ward, on the street.
-My Dad had 4 cognacs a night, reading the paper and drifting away and Mom found every reason to not be home.
+My Dad had four cognacs a night, reading the paper and drifting away and Mom found every reason to not be home.
 I get it, but well I guess some parents just can’t be parents even if they are good at other things.
 Or maybe they can, but some kids are just a tour de force and cannot be controlled.

 "Everyone has to be mindful about weight for health reasons.
-I think I look ok to others, but when I can see the thigh and stomach expansion in my bedroom mirror, I just want to curl up and not go out or see anyone because I feel this inner grossness and shame and do not want to be seen.
+I think I look okay to others, but when I can see the thigh and stomach expansion in my bedroom mirror, I just want to curl up and not go out or see anyone because I feel this inner grossness and shame and do not want to be seen.

-Magazines are all about fattening recipes and how to diet.
+"Magazines are all about fattening recipes and how to diet.
 It doesn’t help.
 I know that when I cook, I eat less.
-I have learned to be a little hungry, I see it as kind of a skill.
-To not gratify immediately and know you will live.
+I have learned to be a little hungry.
+I see it as a kind of skill to not gratify immediately and know you will live.
 You get better at it.

-"I think that living with rules and restrictions, can make you weirdly happy.
-It isn’t about starvation, it is about nurturing the soul and body at the same time with useful thoughts and healthy foods of your own choosing.
+"I think that living with rules and restrictions can make you weirdly happy.
+It isn’t about starvation; it is about nurturing the soul and body at the same time with useful thoughts and healthy foods of your own choosing.
 Saints, ascetics, monks, etc, do not stuff themselves.
-I am telling you because I see this, but it is really hard to do it.
+I am telling you because I see this, but it is really hard to do it."

 Hippocrates said, "Food is medicine."
 It is not just what you eat, but when, how and with whom you eat that influences health.
 Understanding one's psychological struggles with food combined with knowing the ins and outs of nutrition can be a form of preventive medicine.
 Tulane Medical School has an innovative culinary program that involves education and cooking.